solo-io/gloo/docs/content/introduction/architecture/_index.md

 ---
 title: "Architecture"
 weight: 20
-description: A description of the high-level architecture behind Gloo Edge.
+description: A description of the high-level architecture behind Gloo Gateway.
 ---

 ## Overview

-Gloo Edge aggregates back-end services and provides function-to-function translation for clients, allowing decoupling from back-end APIs.
-Gloo Edge sits in the control plane and leverages Envoy to provide the data plane proxy for back-end services.
+Gloo Gateway aggregates back-end services and provides function-to-function translation for clients, allowing decoupling from back-end APIs.
+Gloo Gateway sits in the control plane and leverages Envoy to provide the data plane proxy for back-end services.

 ![Overview]({{% versioned_link_path fromRoot="/img/gloo-architecture-envoys.png" %}})

-End users issue requests or [emit events](https://github.com/solo-io/gloo-sdk-go) to routes defined on Gloo Edge.
-These routes are mapped to functions on *Upstream* services by Gloo Edge's configuration.
-The routes are provided by clients through the Gloo Edge API.
+End users issue requests or [emit events](https://github.com/solo-io/gloo-sdk-go) to routes defined on Gloo Gateway.
+These routes are mapped to functions on *Upstream* services by Gloo Gateway's configuration.
+The routes are provided by clients through the Gloo Gateway API.

-End users connect to Envoy cluster proxies managed by Gloo Edge, which transform requests into function invocations for a variety of functional back-ends.
+End users connect to Envoy cluster proxies managed by Gloo Gateway, which transform requests into function invocations for a variety of functional back-ends.
 Non-functional back-ends are supported via a traditional Gateway-to-Service routing model.

-Gloo Edge performs the necessary transformation between the routes defined by clients and the back-end functions.
-Gloo Edge is able to support various upstream functions through its extendable [function plugin interface](https://github.com/solo-io/gloo/blob/main/projects/gloo/pkg/plugins/plugins.go).
+Gloo Gateway performs the necessary transformation between the routes defined by clients and the back-end functions.
+Gloo Gateway is able to support various upstream functions through its extendable [function plugin interface](https://github.com/solo-io/gloo/blob/main/projects/gloo/pkg/plugins/plugins.go).

-Gloo Edge offers first-class API management features on all functions:
+Gloo Gateway offers first-class API management features on all functions:

 * Timeouts
 * Metrics & Tracing